 You can also add two M.2 SSDs for caching, one for read and one for write.
-These SSDs don’t store data; instead, the DS 920+ offloads commonly used files from its hard drives to the SSDs to speed up performance, much like Apple’s Fusion Drives.
+These SSDs don’t increase capacity; instead, the DS 920+ caches files to SSD to speed up performance, much like Apple’s Fusion Drives.

 Synology Software Setup

 Synology makes setting up a server as easy as I could imagine.
 That starts with actually figuring out the server address on your network.
 When you plug a device into your router, the router assigns it an IP address via DHCP, but you don’t know what it is, and since the Synology NAS doesn’t have a screen, you can’t just glance and see.
 There are various ways to figure out a headless device’s IP address, but Synology provides a dedicated Web app at find.synology.com that scans your network, finds your new device, and lets you connect to start setup.

 From there, it’s mostly a matter of following Synology’s setup prompts.
 The recommended settings are usually the best.
 Where things might get confusing is when you’re prompted to set up your storage pool, since it may not be immediately obvious what the right choices are.